 The construction of the Data field in a VHT SU packet with LDPC encoding proceeds as follows:

-a) Before PHY Padding: Insert the CRC calculated for VHT-SIG-B in the SERVICE field as described in 22.3.11.2 (SERVICE field) and append the PSDU to the SERVICE field.
+a) Insert the CRC calculated for VHT-SIG-B in the SERVICE field as described in 22.3.11.2 (SERVICE field) and append the PSDU to the SERVICE field.

 b) PHY Padding: Append the PHY pad bits to the PSDU.
 There are no tail bits.

-c) Scrambler: Scramble the PHY padded data with the initial state of the scrambler according to CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT as described in 17.3.5.5 (PLCP DATA scrambler and descrambler).
+c) Scrambler: Scramble the PHY padded data.

-d) LDPC Encoder: The scrambled bits are encoded using the LDPC code as described in 22.3.11.5.2 (LDPC coding).
+d) LDPC Encoder: The scrambled bits are encoded using the LDPC code with the LENGTH in the TX_VECTOR as described in 22.3.11.5.2 (LDPC coding).

 e) Stream Parser: The output of the LDPC encoder is rearranged into blocks as described in 22.3.11.6 (Stream parser).